kkibria/gitize/README.md

 ## Install
 `gitize` requires `poetry` and `git` installed in your system and added to `path` already.
-Recommended way is to install `gitize` globally and you will have install in administrative mode.
+Recommended way is to install `gitize` globally and you will have to install in administrative mode.

 ### Using poetry
 ```